The mission of the Penn State IFC/Panhellenic Dance Marathon is to conquer

-The year culminates with a 46 hour no-sitting, no-sleeping dance marathon known as THON Weekend.
+THON's yearlong efforts culminate with a 46 hour no-sitting, no-sleeping dance marathon known as THON Weekend.
 This event is held at Penn State's Bryce Jordan Center each year in the month of February.
-In 2014, THON raised a record-breaking $13.34 million and was able to donate 96% of funds raised directly to the Four Diamonds Fund.
+In 2014, THON raised a record-breaking $13.34 million and was able to donate 96% of funds raised directly to Four Diamonds.

 Since 1977, THON has raised more than $114 million benefiting Four

 Diamonds at Penn State Hershey Children’s Hospital.
 Four Diamonds picks up

 where insurance leaves off, enabling families to solely focus on care for their child.

 Assistance from Four Diamonds ensures counselors, social workers, music

 therapists and other specialists are available to provide comprehensive

 care in a family-focused atmosphere.
 Thanks to THON, Four Diamonds and the